Light-based electron aberration corrector: Abstract

 \section{Abstract}

-Achieving atomic resolution in electron microscopy has historically been hindered by spherical aberration, a fundamental limitation of conventional electron lenses.
+\bfseries \boldmath Achieving atomic resolution in electron microscopy has historically been hindered by spherical aberration, a fundamental limitation of conventional electron lenses.
 Its correction typically requires complex assemblies of electromagnetic multipoles.
-Here, we demonstrate that spherical aberration in a cylindrically symmetric electron lens can be fully compensated via interaction with a shaped light field.
+Here, we demonstrate that third-order spherical aberration in a cylindrically symmetric electron lens with an associated aberration coefficient of $C_\text{s}\approx 2.5\,\mathrm{m}$ can be compensated via interaction with a shaped light field.
 By analyzing distortions in high-magnification point-projection electron images of optical standing waves, we quantify the spherical aberration before and after light-induced correction.
-This approach introduces a new paradigm for optical control in electron beam shaping and opens a pathway towards compact and tunable light-based aberration correctors for high-resolution electron microscopy.
+The spatial distribution of the correction optical field is precisely characterized in situ using ultrafast four-dimensional scanning transmission electron microscopy utilizing the transverse deflection of electrons induced by the optical ponderomotive force.
+Such a combined characterization and correction approach introduces a new paradigm for optical control in electron beam shaping and opens a pathway towards compact and tunable light-based aberration correctors for high-resolution electron microscopy.

 Spherical aberration in an optical system causes rays that pass farther from the optical axis to be focused closer to the lens than those passing near the axis, resulting in a blurred focal spot and limited resolution~\cite{Scherzer1936}.
 In contrast to light optics, where spherical aberration results from the curved shape of lens surfaces and chromatic aberration stems from wavelength-dependent variations in refractive index, both of which can be mitigated through tailored lens shapes or multi-element designs, the situation in electron optics is fundamentally different.
-Electrostatic and magnetic fields, which govern electron lens behavior, cannot be physically reshaped or refined in an arbitrary manner since they have to obey Maxwell's equations.
+Scherzer’s theorem predicts that electrostatic and magnetostatic fields in rotationally symmetric electron lenses cannot be configured to eliminate spherical aberration~\cite{Scherzer1936}.